rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     free(C);
 ```

-And free the memory on the GPU:
+Freeing the memory on the GPU:

 ```c
     // Free GPU memory